Spotlight on: Amy Aed

-Meet Emily and Amy – founders of EISA Tea Co. and two driven entrepreneurs determined to revolutionise the industry.
-The following is an exclusive interview with them, uncovering their passion and commitment to making an ethical and sustainable product.
+Meet Amy, the founder of EISA Tea Co. and a driven entrepreneur determined to revolutionize the industry.
+The following is an exclusive interview with Amy, uncovering her passion and commitment to making an ethical and sustainable product.
 If you like the content, please feel free to leave a comment!

 Please tell us a bit about who you are and what you do.

-Emily and I are the two-part ‘dangerous duo’ at EISA Tea Co., an ethical and sustainable tea business that aims to inspire informed change in consumer habits.
-We believe in doing several things:
+I am Amy, the founder of EISA Tea Co., an ethical and sustainable tea business that aims to inspire informed change in consumer habits.
+I believe in doing several things:

-Firstly, we educate our customers on the source of the tea, the full journey that their tea has undergone from source to cup, the farming practices, and which family picked that specific cup.
-To do this, we host online events and seminars, run monthly newsletters, have a tea blog on our website, and are completely transparent.
+Firstly, I educate my customers on the source of the tea, the full journey that their tea has undergone from source to cup, the farming practices, and which family picked that specific cup.
+To do this, I host online events and seminars, run monthly newsletters, have a tea blog on our website, and am completely transparent.

-Within this, we operate with a 100% open door policy, being clear and honest with our customers and farmers from the start.
-Any questions – even ones that so-called ‘consumer aware’ companies shy away from – we delve all the juicy little details of.
+Within this, I operate with a 100% open door policy, being clear and honest with my customers and farmers from the start.
+Any questions – even ones that so-called ‘consumer aware’ companies shy away from – I delve into all the details.

-Finally, we believe in giving credit where credit is due – namely, to our tea farmers.
-We can’t quite wrap our heads around the motivations of tea companies that underpay and undervalue their staff – for us, our farmers are family.
+Finally, I believe in giving credit where credit is due – namely, to my tea farmers.
+I can’t quite wrap my head around the motivations of tea companies that underpay and undervalue their staff – for me, my farmers are family.

 How and when did you get started?

-We spent all of our time crafting the perfect tea company – one that actually made sense.
-And then when a university competition came along, we entered it.
+I spent all of my time crafting the perfect tea company – one that actually made sense.
+And then when a university competition came along, I entered it.

 What are the biggest challenges you’ve faced so far?

-We would be lying if we didn’t say that one of our biggest challenges has been Covid-19.
-Most of our tea farmers live in remote areas where the internet isn’t readily accessible – and when it is, it isn’t half glitchy.
-Being unable to visit the farms in person and finally hug our farmers was so difficult, and building relationships has been much harder amongst the pandemic.
+I would be lying if I didn’t say that one of my biggest challenges has been Covid-19.
+Most of my tea farmers live in remote areas where the internet isn’t readily accessible – and when it is, it isn’t half glitchy.
+Being unable to visit the farms in person and build relationships has been much harder amidst the pandemic.

 Along with that, navigating the landmine that is the tea industry has been insane.
-Choosing a tea which is pesticide and chemical free, not picked by machines, grown on nutrient-rich soil, and processed by small families is especially difficult when we live so far away and travel is restricted.
+Choosing a tea that is pesticide and chemical-free, not picked by machines, grown on nutrient-rich soil, and processed by small families is especially difficult when I live so far away and travel is restricted.

 On top of this, being taken seriously is an underrated challenge.
-As two women entering a male-dominated market, seeking to empower other women in other male-dominated environments is ridiculously difficult – especially when we have such big plans to revolutionise the industry.
+As a woman entering a male-dominated market, seeking to empower other women in other male-dominated environments is ridiculously difficult – especially when I have such big plans to revolutionize the industry.

 What has been your most satisfying moment so far?

-We couldn’t have imagined how difficult it would be to fall in love with both tea and farmer – and in just the past year alone we have tried over 350 teas.
-Finally finding farms and families that we love and which the best tea that we have ever tasted has been one helluva accomplishment.
+I couldn’t have imagined how difficult it would be to fall in love with both tea and farmer – and in just the past year alone, I have tried over 350 teas.
+Finally finding farms and families that I love and which produce the best tea I have ever tasted has been one helluva accomplishment.

 Would you recommend entrepreneurship to others?

 Entrepreneurship encompasses so many concepts and ideas, and means something a little different to everyone.
-For us, it means being brave enough to follow what we believe in.
+For me, it means being brave enough to follow what I believe in.
 It means fixing a problem which no one else seems to have cracked.
 Most importantly, it means being a market-leader, blazing a trail for others to follow.

-Emily and I cannot recommend entrepreneurship enough.
-Being our own bosses, breaking and creating rules as we go – it’s a type of freedom that a desk job will never offer.
+I cannot recommend entrepreneurship enough.
+Being my own boss, breaking and creating rules as I go – it’s a type of freedom that a desk job will never offer.